 Each year a group of interested students travel to, or host students from our long time foreign partners in Japan, where we have a sister school.
 The school also participates in humanitarian projects in Costa Rica.
 Students may also have the opportunity to travel to destinations (with a language focus) with our French Immersion or Spanish Programs to places such as France, Italy, Mexico, Spain or Peru, or (with an Arts focus) to Europe or New York.
 These outstanding cultural and travel experiences are available to all students and can be the beginning of lifelong friendships, as well as stimulate a passion for travel.
-Similarly, McMath students may travel with groups like athletic teams or the Explorations Program to exciting destinations such as California or Florida and various sites in B.C.
+Similarly, McMath students may travel with groups like athletic teams to exciting destinations such as California or Florida and various sites in B.C.

 There are vending machines and a lunchroom service available to students.
 The lunchroom service is available before school, during recess break and at lunchtime.

 Photographs for these items are taken in September.
 Picture packages can be ordered at this time.
 Graduation portrait information will be distributed by the graduation committee early in the school year.

 In September, every student will receive a McMath agenda book.
 We encourage all students to use their agenda daily as a personal organizer and to record homework, assignments and achievements.